 - Raising awareness of child protection issues and equipping children with the language and skills needed to keep them safe.
 Establishing a safe environment in which children can learn and develop within an ethos of openness.

-The designated safeguarding officer is Mrs Collins and the deputy officers are Mrs Gunn-Smith and Mr Cooper.
+The designated safeguarding officer is Mrs Collins and the deputy officers are Mrs Gunn-Smith and Miss Peacock.

 All staff undergo regular training.